AdaCore/gnatstudio/docs/users_guide/extending.rst

            print "Process output: " + unmatched + matched + "\\n"

-    Any command that can be used on a process (such as :func:`send`) can then directly be used on instances of :func:`MyClass`.
+    Any command that can be used on a process (such as :func:`send`) can then directly be used on instances of :class:`MyClass`.

     There's one non-obvious improvement possible in the code above: the :func:`on_match` callback has one less parameter.
 What happens is the